KushagraK7/KushagraK7/README.md

 - 👋 Hi, I’m @KushagraK7
-- 👀 I’m interested in electronics, pc hardware, and model trains.
+- 👀 I’m interested in mechatronics, 3D printing, pc hardware, and model trains.

 <!---
 KushagraK7/KushagraK7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.